9 Best Ways to Prevent Debit Card Fraud

 “Be extra cautious around the holidays, fraudsters tend to come out around the holidays,” warned Barton.

 Tis the season for extra precautions.
 From Black Friday to Christmas Eve, people are inserting, swiping, and typing in their card information more frequently.
-According to credit reporting giant Experian, the average American consumer planned to spend an average of $846 on gifts last season.
+According to credit reporting giant Experian, the average American consumer planned to spend an average of $846 on gifts in 2018.
 Of course, that’s in addition to the money they already spend on recurring bills.

 4. Suspect Skimmers